 Mayo Clinic's campus in Jacksonville, Florida, is a comprehensive medical facility providing advanced programs in education and research that support the highest quality patient care.
-Campus activity is conducted in the Mayo Clinic Hospital and the interconnected Davis, Mayo and Cannaday buildings, and the recently opened Mangurian buidling.
+Campus activity is conducted in the Mayo Clinic Hospital; the interconnected Davis, Mayo, and Cannaday buildings; and the recently opened Mangurian building.

 The ambulatory facilities provide clinical services ranging from primary to specialty care and advanced procedures.
 Mayo Clinic Hospital provides comprehensive inpatient services, including surgical and medical intensive care units, specialized solid organ transplant units, and advanced cardiac and neurosurgery facilities.